 The Company is an exploration and development stage mineral resources company.
 At this time, any issues of seasonality or commodity market fluctuations during the period have no impact.
 The Company's accounting policy is to capitalize its acquisition and exploration and evaluation activities.
-Over the past eight quarters, variations in the quarterly loss are caused by fluctuations in interest income on cash, fluctuations in the market value of investments which impact the determination of the fair value of derivatives, variations in consulting fees, salaries, general and administrative expense, stock-based compensation and write-downs of mineral properties.
+Over the past eight quarters, variations in the quarterly loss are caused by fluctuations in interest income, variations in consulting fees, general and administrative expense, stock-based compensation and write-downs of mineral properties.
 Share-based compensation expense varies from quarter to quarter depending on the number of stock options granted in a quarter, their vesting periods and assumptions used in the Black-Scholes option pricing model, which is used to calculate the fair value of the stock options.